 What you should do first is look up the answer.

-This grammar area is traditionally left until C1, so if you never teach high levels you’ll probably never encounter it.
+This grammar area generally comes up for the first time at C1, so if you never teach high levels you’ll probably never encounter it.
 We use cleft sentences when we want to take out an element of a sentence and emphasize it by putting it first.
 It’s actually not that hard to grasp as a concept, but because it’s unfamiliar to many teachers it can be hard to think of contexts or activities to teach it in.
 Cleft sentences can also be made with a What-clause (see the last example above), which also makes teachers nervous to explain.

 Key terms to know: cleft sentence (!), relative clause, what-clause, emphasis